This “Forbidden” Food Can Save Your Memory

 Saturated fat has been a big “no no” for heart health nuts for many decades now.
 Instead, you’ve been encouraged to stomach “low-fat” or “no fat” foods in the name of artery health.
 But is forgoing saturated fat really good for you?

-There’s been a dramatic shift in thinking among scientists as many no longer point to saturated fats as the culprit behind heart disease -- something we’ve been pressing home for years.
+There’s been a dramatic shift in thinking among scientists as many no longer point to saturated fats as the main culprit behind heart disease -- something we’ve been pressing home for years.

 This news begs another question…